Ajinkya009/v8-perf/compiler.md

 - interpreter bytecode handlers run on top of TurboFan
 - builtins benefit from TurboFan
 - code stubs / IC subsystem runs on top of TurboFan
-- web assembly code generation (also runs on top of TurboFan)
+- web assembly code generation (also runs on top of TurboFan by using its back-end passes)

 ## Speculative Optimization